duarte152/andy-dashboard/emails_supervisores_prontos.md

 I am writing to inquire about the possibility of pursuing a Research Master's degree under your supervision at the University of Melbourne, with a potential start in 2027.

 My name is Thiago Rocha Duarte — a Brazilian and Portuguese national currently serving as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS platform in the clinical reporting space.
 A central question in my current work is: how do you design the conditions under which clinicians actually derive value from digital health technology?
-This is, I believe, a question that sits at the heart of your research agenda.

 Your recently published Research Handbook on Health Information Systems (2025) and your work on co-designing patient engagement tools for EMR systems reflect a perspective I deeply recognise from practice — that health IT only creates value when it is designed with and for the people who must use it, not just at them.

-I am interested in researching the mechanisms by which product enablement and clinical education programs drive sustained technology adoption in healthcare — essentially, how digital health organisations can build the human infrastructure that transforms software from a product into a genuine clinical capability.
-I believe this question benefits from both academic frameworks and the practitioner knowledge I bring.
+I have been thinking around questions of how enablement programs and workforce development initiatives shape whether digital health tools create genuine, lasting value in practice — and I would be grateful to be guided by your perspective on where you see the most relevant directions within your current research.

-Beyond Laudite, I co-founded Dream Bots (a technology automation startup) and completed the START Global Fellowship at the University of St. Gallen.
+Beyond Laudite, I co-founded Dream Bots (a technology automation startup) and participated in the START Global Fellowship program at the University of St. Gallen in Switzerland — a remote program focused on scaling startups and impactful entrepreneurship.
 I hold a Bachelor's in Social Communication and a Minor in Entrepreneurship from PUC-Rio, and I am a citizen of both Brazil and Portugal.

 I have attached a brief CV.
 I would greatly appreciate the opportunity to speak briefly about your current research directions and whether my profile might be a fit for your group.